 We respond to all requests received from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.

 We have appropriate technical and organisational measures to prevent personal data from being accidentally lost, or used or accessed unlawfully.
 We limit access to your personal data to those who have a genuine business need to access it.
 Those processing your information will do so only in an authorised manner and are subject to a duty of confidentiality.
 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.
 The measures we use are designed to provide a level of security appropriate to the risk of processing your personal data.

 We hope that we can resolve any query or concern you may raise about our use of your information.
 The General Data Protection Regulation also gives you the right to lodge a complaint with a supervisory authority, in particular in the European Union or EEA state where you work, normally live or where any alleged infringement of data protection laws occurred.
 The supervisory authority in Cyprus may be contacted by email at email@example.com or telephone: +357 22818456.

-This privacy notice was published on 17.05.2018 and last updated in September 2019.
+This privacy notice was published on 17.05.2018 and last updated on 30.06.2020.
 We will provide you with reasonable prior notice of substantial changes in how we use your information, including by email at the email address you provide.

 HOW TO CONTACT US